Ruffwear Hoopie Collar, Roamer Leash, and Beacon Light Review

 Ruffwear has also incorporated a loop near the attachment point of the leash with the Talon clip.
 They call this a “traffic loop”, which is a spot on name and is a great place to get control of your pup, if needed, in front of the stretch webbing.
 I often use this loop when facing aggressive dogs on the trail or when crossing busy streets.

-The Ruffwear Roamer Leash is available in 4 colors and retails for $39.95.
+The Ruffwear Roamer Leash is available in 4 colors.
 Pair it with the Hoopie color and you have a sweet fashionable and functional set up for your trail dog.

 Ruffwear Beacon Safety Light